 Retrenchment or Downsizing

 Collections often receive special scrutiny during retrenchment either because of the expense of maintaining them appropriately or because of their potential as financial assets.
-In considering the role of collections in retrenchment, museums are guided by the following principles.
+In considering the role of collections in retrenchment, museums are guided by the following principles:

-Various statements of ethics in the museum field prescribe what can be done with the funds resulting from deaccessioning.
-All museums are expected to abide by the Alliance’s Code of Ethics for Museums and by any additional codes of ethics particular to their discipline.
-The Alliance’s Code of Ethics for Museums specifies that proceeds from sales resulting from deaccessioning can be used only for acquisitions or direct care of collections.
+Various ethics statements in the museum field prescribe what can be done with the funds resulting from deaccessioning.
+All museums are expected to abide by the AAM Code of Ethics for Museums and by any additional codes of ethics particular to their discipline.
+The Alliance’s Code specifies that proceeds from sales resulting from deaccessioning can be used only for acquisitions or direct care of collections.
 While the interpretation of “direct care” varies between museums and disciplines, there is a strong consensus that it does not include use of funds to pay operational expenses.
-The code of ethics of the Association of Art Museum Directors (AAMD) explicitly specifies that art museums can only use funds resulting from deaccessioning for the acquisition of new collections, and that of the American Association of State and Local History (AASLH) specifies that history museums can use such funds only for acquisition or preservation.
+The code of ethics of the Association of Art Museum Directors (AAMD) explicitly specifies that art museums can only use funds resulting from deaccessioning for the acquisition of new collections.
+The American Association of State and Local History (AASLH) specifies that history museums can use such funds only for acquisition or preservation.

-Museums often reduce staff size in response to financial reductions.
+Museums often reduce staff size in response to financial downturns.
 This may be accomplished by leaving positions temporarily unfilled, eliminating individual positions or eliminating whole departments or program areas.
 In considering the reduction of staff as a part of retrenchment, museums consider the short-term and long-term needs of the institution.
 Leaving a position vacant when a staff member departs is less traumatic than laying off existing staff.
 It can also, however, leave key positions and vital roles unfilled at a crucial time.
-Museums weigh the needs of the staff and the needs of the institution in choosing a strategy for staff reductions.
+Museums need to weigh the needs of the staff and the needs of the institution in choosing a strategy for staff reductions.

 Museums in Non-Museum Parent Organizations

 Many museums within larger parent organizations have increased their financial stability by cultivating diverse sources of income.
 This is particularly important to museums in parent organizations.
 Museums that derive significant portions of their income from outside sources are less dependent on funding from their parent organizations.
 This minimizes the impact of funding cuts from the parent and the likelihood that the parent will see eliminating the museum as an attractive financial strategy.

-Second, a museum operates in the public interest and hold their collections as a public trust.
+Second, a museum operates in the public interest and holds collections as a public trust.
 If a parent organization is considering downsizing or closing a museum, it has an ethical obligation to do so in a manner that safeguards the public’s interest.
 The fate of the collections must be carefully considered.
 Having taken on the obligation of caring for collections, the parent must plan to transfer this stewardship to another suitable caretaker in an orderly manner that safeguards the collections and their documentation.
 The new caretaker should be carefully chosen with attention to its ability to care for the collections and to continue to provide public and scholarly access.
-As discussed earlier in this standard, this process may require additional resources in the short term and may not be a useful strategy for immediate cost savings.
+As discussed earlier in this guideline, this process may require additional resources in the short term and may not be a useful strategy for immediate cost savings.